antonydis/antonydis/README.md

 I'm a tech entrepreneur and builder passionate about AI, cybersecurity, and social impact.

-I'm currently the CEO & cofounder of [AskAïa](https://askaia.ca), where we use AI to simplify the Canadian immigration process for newcomers — helping them navigate complex systems with clarity, empathy, and autonomy.
+CEO & cofounder of [AskAïa](https://askaia.ca).
+We combine technology with human experience to simplify the Canadian immigration process.

 🧠 I've worked on AI for cybersecurity in the financial sector and love solving complex problems at the intersection of technology and society.